semyonf/tetris-js/README.md

 ![gameplay](https://github.com/semyonf/tetris-js/blob/master/gameplay.gif)

 > **Note**
-> The game is only designed to run in 60hz to maintain replays consistently and efficiently
+> This game is only designed to run in 60hz to maintain consistent and efficient replays